Merideth Q. (Harness) McEntire practices employment litigation with an emphasis on wage-and-hour claims under the Fair Labor Standards Act.

 Ms. McEntire is relentless in her pursuit of justice for clients against employers who commit wage theft.
-She learned the value of hard work early in life, growing up on a family cattle farm in Kansas.
+She learned the value of hard work early in life from growing up on a family cattle farm in Kansas.
 She is a tireless advocate for clients who deserve to be paid for the work they have performed.

-Ms. McEntire attended Hendrix College in Conway, Arkansas, where she graduated cum laude with Distinction in Politics.
+Ms. McEntire attended Hendrix College in Conway, Arkansas, where she graduated cum laude with Distinction in politics.
 Following graduation, Ms. McEntire worked in recruiting and employee relations for several companies in St. Louis, Missouri, and Nashville, Tennessee.

-Upon graduation from law school, Ms. McEntire began an adventure with her husband, an active duty Army officer, and moved to Hawaii for five years where she had the opportunity to practice law on the islands of Oahu, Maui, Kauai, and the Big Island of Hawaii.
-Ms. McEntire’s practice focused on workers’ compensation, employment discrimination, insurance coverage, and civil litigation.
+Upon graduation from law school, Ms. McEntire began an adventure with her husband, an active duty Army officer, and moved to Hawaii for five years where she had the opportunity to practice law on the islands of Oahu, Maui, Kauai and the Big Island of Hawaii.
+Ms. McEntire’s practice focused on workers’ compensation, employment discrimination, insurance coverage and civil litigation.
 She successfully investigated and prosecuted insurance fraud and obtained favorable decisions and settlements in numerous contentious cases.